How Much Do Cigarettes Cost in Canada?

 Other notable age groups include the 35-49 (15.1%) and 18-34 (14.9%) age ranges, which also had many smokers.
 Most individuals in these groups have likely been smoking for several years, meaning they probably started smoking at a younger age.

 What’s perhaps somewhat worrying is the small chunk of 12-17 year-olds (1.6%) that reported smoking cigarettes.
 This data is reflective of the rise in vaping usage among this particular age group, which could lead to an increase in smoking rates in future years.

 12. Men are more likely to smoke than women, with 13.3% of men being smokers compared to 10.3% of women.

 (Government of Canada)

 The higher smoking rate among men is likely due to greater exposure to tobacco advertising and the perception that smoking is a masculine activity.
 However, studies have shown that more women are starting to smoke than in previous years.

 13. Most smokers have an average income of over $80.000.

 Despite the higher smoking rates among poor and working-class individuals, the average smoker in Canada still has a relatively high income.
 This is likely because smoking is an expensive habit, and lower-income people aren’t as likely to afford it.

 This data has remained relatively unchanged over the years, as smokers have traditionally been more affluent than non-smokers.
 And with cigarette prices continuing to rise in the future, this trend is likely to continue in the coming years.

 14. 5% of smokers said that John Player is their preferred choice.

-The brand’s top spot among the most popular cigarette brands may be because it’s available in various types, from menthol to full flavour.
+The brand’s top spot among the most popular cigarettes might be because it’s available in various types, from menthol to full flavour.